Yichuans/presentation/gland-2016.md

 2. missed opportunity to make even bigger impact.
 Split between doing the work, WHO: compile expert knowledge <-> delivering the message to the end users. <br>
 3. never a one-off effort, maintenance, honing. <br>
 4. good understanding of resource requirements for creating good products that are robust and long term sustainable, e.g. WHO. scope large, functional, but to do it properly, need more resources.
-5. code not developed well, design is , CMS a mess, and not responsive.
+5. code not developed well, design is, CMS a mess, and not responsive.

 <i class="fa fa-child fa-5x"></i>
 ## user buy-in